-You are not okay as you are and WE, the magic diet-creating system, can save you.
+You are not okay as you are and WE, the diet-industry, can save you.
 We've got this all figured out for you.
 And, truly, we are only here to help you with the goals you also have for yourself, namely, fitting into [your jeans, your bathing suit, the life you're seeing advertised by us right now].